-Is the vehicle big enough to carry the people and equipment you need?
+Is the vehicle big enough and does it have the payload capacity to carry the people and equipment you need?
 One important factor to keep in mind when overlanding is that you’re in it for the long haul.
 Four people may be perfectly happy cramming in a 2-door Jeep for an afternoon of off-roading, but that same space will feel awfully tight five days into an overlanding trip.
 Make sure you’ll have enough room to carry everything in comfort.
 But don’t buy more vehicle than you need, as you’ll incur extra cost and fuel needs for no reason.

 Not sure this is even a word, but it’s an important factor when considering longer overland trips.
 Wear-and-tear when driving offroad is to be expected, and chances are that something will break eventually.
 Some vehicles are easier to work on than others (the internet is full of debates on this subject).
 And some brands and models are more common throughout the world, and thus make it easier to find knowledgable mechanics and parts (again, Toyotas get high marks on this front).
 Do some research on what vehicles are easy to maintain where you’ll spend your time, especially if you are headed abroad.